Kullorsuaq

 Kullorsuaq is a settlement in the Avannaata municipality in northwestern Greenland.
 It is the northernmost settlement in the Upernavik Archipelago, located on Kullorsuaq Island at the southern end of Melville Bay, itself part of the larger Baffin Bay.

 The settlement was founded in 1928 and became a trading station, growing in size after World War II when hunters from several small villages around Inussulik Bay, Sugar Loaf Bay, and Tasiusaq Bay moved into the larger settlements such as Nuussuaq and Kullorsuaq.
-Today, Kullorsuaq remains one of the most traditional hunting and fishing villages in Greenland, but maintains a stable population.
+Today, Kullorsuaq remains one of the most traditional hunting and fishing villages in Greenland and maintains a stable population.

 The name of the settlement means "Big Thumb" in Kalaallisut, after the Devil's Thumb, a prominent pinnacle-shaped mountain in the center of the island about 3 km north of the settlement.

 Geography

 Kullorsuaq is located on an island of the same name at the southern end of Melville Bay.
 The island is the northernmost part of Upernavik Archipelago.